Budapest To The Black Sea 2021 Riviera Travel River Cruise

-During lunch slip your moorings for an afternoon’s cruising, so why not enjoy the invigorating river breeze up on the Sun Deck?
+During lunch, the ship will slip its moorings for an afternoon’s cruising, so why not enjoy the invigorating river breeze up on the Sun Deck?
 It will soon be time for dinner, so reconvene with your fellow travellers for an aperitif in the bar.

-Overnight cruise towards the city of Tulcea, clinging to seven hills overlooking the river and regarded as the gateway to the vast Danube Delta on the edge of the Black Sea.
-Now a UNESCO World Heritage Site, the Danube Delta is the best preserved and second largest river delta in Europe, consisting of 2,200 square miles of rivers, marshes, tree-fringed lakes and reed islands, where nearly 3,500 animal and fish species, and 1,700 types of plant, make their home.
-A bird-watcher’s paradise, the maze of canals bordered by willows and oaks offers the perfect breeding ground for countless species.
-Millions of Egyptian white pelicans arrive here every spring to raise their young, while equal numbers of Arctic geese come to escape the harsh Northern European winters.
-Keep an eye out for cormorants and white-tailed eagles.
+Overnight you'll have cruise towards the city of Tulcea, clinging to seven hills overlooking the river and regarded as the gateway to the vast Danube Delta on the edge of the Black Sea.
 After lunch, disembark to take an excursion on smaller boats into the heart of this inspirational and tranquil place.
 Your guide helps to point out some of the fascinating flora and fauna – you could spot a colourful kingfisher or a catfish darting beneath the water’s glassy surface.

-As dusk begins to fall on this magical landscape, slip your moorings again.
+As dusk begins to fall on this magical landscape, your ship will slip its moorings again.
 Enjoy another delicious dinner, maybe tonight choosing a more intimate dining experience in the Bistro at the stern.

 This morning why not take a cup of coffee up on deck and soak up the spectacular open spaces of this landscape, where thick woods of fragrant pine and silver fir cling to the banks, forming a hazy outline on the distant horizon?
-After lunch moor in Vidin, home to the Baba Vidin, the only entirely preserved medieval fortress in the country.
+After lunch we moor in Vidin, home to the Baba Vidin, the only entirely preserved medieval fortress in the country.
 From here, drive into this rugged wilderness and suddenly the horizon is dotted with huge sandstone cliffs, in a spectrum of orange-reds and yellows, eroded into huge, bizarre shapes.
-These are the Belogradchik Rocks – unique and dramatic, they cover an area of 35 square miles, some reaching as high as 600 feet.
-Many of these gigantic natural sculptures are named after people or objects they are thought to resemble, while others are associated with colourful legends.

 Return to the ship for dinner.
 Later on, maybe enjoy a drink in the lounge with your companions while the resident pianist plays gentle melodies.

 This morning’s cruising brings us once again to the dramatic splendour of the Iron Gates Gorge, at the heart of Serbia’s Djerdap National Park.
 The gorge was cut out of the Carpathian mountains over millions of years as the Danube drained the Pannonian Sea.
-Among the park’s forests of ancient oak, hazel and beech lies a rich preserve of game, including deer and wild boar.
-Mountain goats roam the rocky cliffs of Djerdap Kazan, while bears, wolves, foxes and wildcats populate the dense woodland.
-Keep an eye out for eagles and falcons, too.
 Why not enjoy the splendour of this stretch of the river from a sun lounger on deck or through the panoramic windows in the ship’s lounge?

-This afternoon moor in Donji Milanovac and take the short drive to Lepenski Vir, one of the most important archaeological sites in Europe, dating back to 9,500 BC.
+This afternoon we moor in Donji Milanovac and take the short drive to Lepenski Vir, one of the most important archaeological sites in Europe, dating back to 9,500 BC.
 It consists of a series of Mesolithic villages located on a high terrace overlooking the Danube.
-The wooden houses were laid out in a fan shape and used one of the first types of concrete as their foundations, while their floors were made of sandstone, often covered with limestone plaster and decorated with red and white pigments.
 Your guided tour will reveal more about this fascinating place and how these ancient people lived.

-Here enjoy a guided tour, seeing the main sights and learning about the city’s tumultuous past.
-Drive to the historic city of Osijek, which hugs the banks of the River Drava.
+Today wcross into Croatia and stop in Vukovar, the country’s largest river port, located at the confluence of the Danube and Vuka Rivers.
+Enjoy a guided tour, seeing the main sights and learning about the city’s tumultuous past.
+You'll then drive to the historic city of Osijek, which hugs the banks of the River Drava.
 Explore the Old Town – behind its thick stone walls lies an intriguing market square, lined by handsome public buildings with pastel-coloured facades.
 In the Upper City you’ll see the neo-Gothic cathedral, its red-brick spire soaring above the rooftops.
-Much of Osijek has been restored, but some buildings still bear the scars of the fighting.

 This evening cross into Hungary again, as the chef presents tonight’s appetising menu.

-As gentle pastoral landscapes slip by, Budapest’s brooding skyline comes into view once more.
-Straddling the Danube, this imperial capital is a collage of palatial buildings, grand domes and attractive Baroque churches with soaring spires.
-From Roman ruins to Ottoman Turkish baths and elegant Art Nouveau facades, the eclectic mix of architectural styles reflects the city’s varied history, with numerous foreign powers ruling here over the centuries.
-Enjoy a guided tour, seeing all the main sights of this lovely city including the iconic Parliament Building, the National Gallery with its huge collection of Hungarian masterpieces, and the Matthias Church with its intricate rose windows.
+Enjoy a guided tour of Budapest, seeing all the main sights of this lovely city including the iconic Parliament Building, the National Gallery with its huge collection of Hungarian masterpieces, and the Matthias Church with its intricate rose windows.
 The rest of the day is at leisure.
 Perhaps head back to the Castle District to take in the panoramic views or explore one of the city’s many museums and galleries.

 Today at the appropriate time you return to the airport for your return flight.